nairouz/DynAE/README.md

   1. Create a folder entitled "Colab" in your google drive.
   2. Download the two folders "DynAE" and "data" and drop them in the Colab folder.
-  3. Run the notebook "DynAE.ipynb" using Colab.
+  3. Run the notebook "dynAE.ipynb" using Colab.

 # Results